Juka004/outreachy-documentation/README.md

 # Outreachy Documentation

-Ce dépôt contient des guides que j’ai créés dans le cadre de mon apprentissage de l’open source et de ma préparation à Outreachy.
+This repository contains guides I created as part of my journey in open source and my preparation for Outreachy.
-Il fournit des ressources claires sur des outils essentiels comme Git, Markdown et Termux, et reflète mon parcours personnel dans l’apprentissage de ces technologies.
+It provides clear resources on essential tools like Git, Markdown, and Termux, reflecting my personal learning experience.

-### Guides disponibles
+### Available Guides

  **Git Guide**
 [Git-guide.md](Git-guide.md)
-Une introduction à Git : commandes de base, commits, branches et bonnes pratiques.
+An introduction to Git: basic commands, commits, branches, and best practices.
-*C’est le guide que j’utilise régulièrement pour pratiquer et comprendre Git.*
+*This is the guide I use regularly to practice and understand Git.*

 **Markdown Guide**
 [Markdown-guide.md](Markdown-guide.md)
-Guide pour apprendre Markdown et rédiger des README ou de la documentation lisible sur GitHub.
+A simple guide to learn Markdown and write readable README files or documentation on GitHub.
-*J’ai écrit ce guide pour partager ce que j’ai appris sur la rédaction claire et la présentation de projets.*
+*I wrote this guide to share what I’ve learned about clear documentation and project presentation.*

  **Termux Guide**
 [Termux-guide.md](Termux-guide.md)
-Guide pour débutants expliquant comment installer et utiliser Termux sur Android, avec les commandes de base et des exemples pratiques.
+A beginner-friendly guide explaining how to install and use Termux on Android, with basic commands and practical examples.
-*Termux est mon premier pas pour coder directement sur mon téléphone, et je voulais le documenter pour aider d’autres débutants.*
+*Termux is my first step to coding directly on my phone, and I wanted to document it to help other beginners.*

 ---

-**Objectif du dépôt :**
+**Repository Objective:**
-- Pratiquer la rédaction de documentation technique
+- Practice writing technical documentation
-- Comprendre et utiliser Git et GitHub
+- Learn and use Git and GitHub
-- Se préparer à contribuer à des projets open source
+- Prepare for contributing to open source projects
-- Partager des ressources utiles pour les débutants
+- Share useful resources for beginners

-**Pour qui ?**
+**Who is it for?**
-- Débutants en informatique ou open source
+- Beginners in IT or open source
-- Personnes apprenant Git et GitHub
+- People learning Git and GitHub
-- Futurs candidats à Outreachy
+- Future Outreachy applicants

-**Outils utilisés :** Git, GitHub, Markdown, Termux (Android)
+**Tools used:** Git, GitHub, Markdown, Termux (Android)

-**Statut :**
+**Status:**
-Dépôt en cours d’apprentissage et d’amélioration continue.
+This repository is a work in progress and continuously improving.
-*Je suis toujours en train d’apprendre et d’améliorer ces guides, et vos suggestions sont les bienvenues !*
+*I’m always learning and updating these guides, and suggestions are very welcome!*

-**Auteur :** Jukaële Jn Louis
+**Author:** Jukaële Jn Louis